-- 2 This [draft] Standard applies to: - (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements. - This [draft] Standard applies to annual reporting periods beginning on or after 1 January 2017. - This [draft] Standard may be applied to annual reporting periods beginning before 1 January 2017.
+- 1 The objective of this [draft] Standard is to prescribe the accounting for a service concession arrangement by a grantor that is a public sector entity. - 2 This [draft] Standard applies to: - (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements. - 3 This [draft] Standard applies to annual reporting periods beginning on or after 1 January 2017. - 4 This [draft] Standard may be applied to annual reporting periods beginning before 1 January 2017.
 When an entity applies this [draft] Standard to such an annual reporting period, it shall disclose that fact.